OctavioRguez/JetAuto2/README.md

 - `objectClassificator.py`: A Python script for subscribing to a camera image and classifying objects.

 The `Classes/` folder contains the following Python classes that are used and imported in the ROS nodes:
-- `inverseKinematics.py`: A Python script defining the InverseKinematics class.
+- `robotArm.py`: A Python script defining the robotArm class.
 - `modelPredict.py`: A Python script defining the ModelPredict class.

 ## Launch